mds-agenturgruppe/pimprint-core-bundle/doc/25_Development/13_CustomField_Search_Endpoint.md

 |-----------|------------------------------------------------------|
 | `search`  | Search phrase `search`entered in the InDesign plugin |

-When accessing the endpoint with a browser you can pass the `search` parameters with GET:
+When accessing the endpoint with a browser, you can pass the `search` parameters with GET:

 ```
 /pimprint-api/project/gettingStarted/mySearch?search=searchPhrase